 Outcome variables

-For creating our outcome variable (Dropout status), we assigned a score of 1 to each child based on not attending school or early childhood program during current school year but was admitted last year indicated a “yes” response, otherwise 0 indicating “no”.
+For creating our outcome variable (Dropout status), we assigned a value of 1 to each child based on not attending school or early childhood program during current school year but was admitted last year indicated a “yes” response, otherwise 0 indicating “no”.
 Based on the frequencies of this outcome variable in 2019 MICS, 15,643 students were observed, and 323 children dropped out which is 2.06 percent and 15,320 were still in the class which is 97.94 percent according to 2019 MICS (Figure1).

 Covariates